Annexure J for Passport: Complete 2026 Guide & Format

 Also Read: Affidavit for Passport Police Verification: Latest Guide

 Annexure J for Tatkal Passport: What's Different?
-Experts Insights 2025
+Experts Insights 2026

-For an annexure j for Tatkal passport application, the requirements for Annexure J itself are identical to a regular application; it serves as a substitute for a marriage certificate.
+For an Annexure J for Tatkal passport application, the requirements for Annexure J itself are identical to a regular application; it serves as a substitute for a marriage certificate.
 However, the overall Tatkal process differs in key ways.
 You can use an annexure J for a passport filled sample for guidance in both cases, but the urgency and fee structure for Tatkal set it apart.
 The main distinction lies in the processing speed and, in some cases, the police verification timeline.

 Key differences when using Annexure J for a Tatkal application:

-• Identical Form: The format and content of the Annexure J for passport form remain precisely the same for both Tatkal and normal applications.
+• Identical Form: The format and content of the Annexure J for the passport form remain precisely the same for both Tatkal and normal applications.

 • Processing Timeline: Tatkal applications are processed much faster—typically within 1-3 working days—excluding the time for police verification.